robs-am/weather-app/README.md

 <p align="center">This was my first attempt learning JavaScript while doing a project.
 I was able to learn about:</p>

  <p align="center"><strong>CSS:</strong></p>
-➡️ variety of styles of the text shadow attribute to do a bevel effect on the temperature<br>
+➡️ variety of styles of the text shadow attribute to do a bevel effect on the temperature.<br>
-➡️ Use of source landscape images of Unsplash website to generate random background images as you reload the page
+➡️ Use of source landscape images of Unsplash website to generate random background images as you reload the page.<br><br>

  <p align="center"><strong>JavaScript:</strong></p>
-➡️ variety of styles of the text shadow attribute to do a bevel effect on the temperature<br>
+➡️ Use of the fetch() method to request to the server and load the weather information in the webpage.
+It was used an API that returned data in the JSON data format.<br>
+➡️ Implementing the Math.trunc() method to return the integer part of numbers, in that case, of the Celsius temperature.<br>
-➡️ Use of source landscape images of Unsplash website to generate random background images as you reload the page
+➡️ Use of the API from OpenWeathermap.com